BraTS/Instructions/README.md

 **If you have any problems, please open an issue (preferred) or contact us via email.**

+## TL;DR

+Head over to our template folder and download it to build from there.
+All instructions are in the files and the README.md there:

 ## Introduction

 **In a nutshell:** We would like to have your algorithms in a Docker container, as well as in their original source code.
-We intend to run your dockerized algorithm on the BraTS 2019 test dataset to compare segmentation results as part of the BraTS manuscript, and to make all contributed Docker containers available through the BraTS algorithmic repository.
+We intend to run your dockerized algorithm on the BraTS 2020 test dataset to compare segmentation results as part of the BraTS manuscript, and to make all contributed Docker containers available through the BraTS algorithmic repository.
 Your source code will not be distributed and will only be used internally by the BraTS organizers, as a proof of code ownership (contact us if you cannot share your source code).

 Your algorithm should be able to generate a tumor segmentation on any multimodal brain scan that is preprocessed like a BraTS test subject.
 To allow for fair comparisons and assessing performance differences across algorithms, you are expected to indicate what training set you have used, during training and/or design of your algorithm, and in the case of private datasets, a description of those datasets.